mutant-ws/next/README.md

 ## Track

-Use `track` to record events when something in your application happens.
+Use `track` to record an event your application.

-* `name` is required.
+* `name` is required - Name of the event that you'll use to plot inside a card.
 An error will be thrown if not passed.
-* `productId` can overwrite prev value via `set`
+* `productId` - You can either set `productId` once via `set` or explicitly add it to the `track` call.

-We're using BEM for event naming, it's working fine till now.
-Also, when plotting an event in a task, the legend label will only show the M (modifier) part of BEM.
+We're using [BEM](http://getbem.com/naming) for event naming, it's working fine till now.
+Also, when plotting an event in a card, the legend label will only show the M (modifier) part of BEM.

 ```js
 import { track } from "@mutantlove/next"